quick-perf/quickperf-live/README.md

 ```
 👉 [Learn more](./doc/performance_diagnosics.md)

-💡 You can use performance-diagnostic features *during development* or help you *diagnose* the performance of a deployed application*.
+💡 You can use the performance diagnostic features during development or to help you diagnose the performance of a deployed application.

 ### Generate non-regression tests